Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Simulation Data and Analysis

 \subsubsection{{\disperse} and MCPM}

 To identify filamentary structure, we leverage the widely-used topologically-motivated Discrete Persistent Structure Extraction ({\disperse}) algorithm \citep{disperse1,disperse2}. {\disperse} takes point sets, typically galaxies or halos, as input tracers.
 In the standard workflow, it then estimates a cosmic matter density field by applying the Delaunay Tessellation Field Estimator \citep[DTFE;][]{SV00,VS09} technique and segmenting space into tetrahedrons, whose vertices are the locations of the tracers.
 Following this, the gradients of the density field are computed, and critical points are identified where the gradient vanishes.
-Filaments are composed of individual line segments (filament segments) that connect maxima (nodes) to saddle points, while each filament starts and ends at a maximum.
+Filaments are sets of individual line segments (filament segments) that connect maxima (nodes) to saddle points.
 Structures are characterized by their ``persistence,'' which quantifies their robustness with respect to shot noise in the input data.
-In practice, a persistence threshold is defined, which is akin to a signal-to-noise threshold of identified structures.
+In practice, a persistence threshold is used, which is akin to a signal-to-noise threshold for identified structures.